yahoo/HaloDB/docs/benchmarks.md

 To lookup the value for a key its corresponding metadata is first read from the in-memory index and then the value is read from disk.
 Therefore each lookup request requires at most a single read from disk, giving us a read amplification of 1, and is primarily responsible for HaloDB’s low read latencies.
 The trade-off here is that we need to store all the keys and their associated metadata in memory.
 HaloDB also need to scan all the keys during startup to build the in-memory index.
-This, depending on the number of keys, might take time.
+This, depending on the number of keys, might take a few minutes.

-HaloDB avoids doing in-place updates and don't need record level locks.
+HaloDB avoids doing in-place updates and doesn't need record level locks.
 A type of MVCC is inherent in the design of all log-structured storage systems.
 This also helps with performance even under high read and write throughput.

-HaloDB also don't support range scans and therefore don't pay the cost associated with storing data in a format suitable for efficient range scans.
+HaloDB also doesn't support range scans and therefore doesn't pay the cost associated with storing data in a format suitable for efficient range scans.